rogerhu/compsci_guides/Pacific-Atlantic-Water-Flow.md

 helper dfs function:
 0) Basecase: Out of bound or space has been added to touchesOcean, return
-1) If the coordinate has a height that is equal or greater than previous maxHeigh, then it touches ocean
+1) If the coordinate has a height that is equal or greater than previous maxHeight, then it touches ocean
     a) Add this coordinate to the touchesOcean set
     b) Check the other for neighbors from this coordinate
 ```